mahimoksha/ECE6960-Deep_Learn_Img_Analysis_project/README.md

 ### YOLOv5

+The YOLOv5 training is inspired from [this repo](https://github.com/williamhyin/yolov5s_bdd100k)

-To run the YOLO models, see yolov5/yolov5.ipynb
+To run the YOLO models for training and inference, see yolov5/yolov5.ipynb